Reconstructionist Judaism: Organizations

 Over 100 synagogues and havurot, mostly in the United States and Canada, were affiliated with the Jewish Reconstructionist Federation.
 As of June 3, 2012, the Reconstructionist movement has been restructured.
-A joint institution consisting of the Reconstructionist Rabbinical College and the congregational organization is now the primary organization of the movement.
+A joint institution consisting of the Reconstructionist Rabbinical College (RRC) and the congregational organization is now the primary organization of the movement.

 The movement's new designation was first "Jewish Reconstructionist Communities," and in 2018 became Reconstructing Judaism.
-Rabbi Deborah Waxman was inaugurated as the president of the Reconstructionist Rabbinical College and Jewish Reconstructionist Communities on October 26, 2014.
-As the president of the Reconstructionist Rabbinical College, she is believed to be the first woman and first lesbian to lead a Jewish congregational union, and the first lesbian to lead a Jewish seminary; the Reconstructionist Rabbinical College is both a congregational union and a seminary.
+Deborah Waxman was inaugurated as the president of the RRC and Jewish Reconstructionist Communities on October 26, 2014.
+As the president of the RRC, she is believed to be the first woman and first lesbian to lead a Jewish congregational union, and the first lesbian to lead a Jewish seminary; the RRC is both a congregational union and a seminary.
 Waxman is a 1999 graduate of RRC.

-The Reconstructionist Rabbinical College educates rabbis.
+The RRC educates rabbis.
 The Reconstructionist Rabbinical Association is the professional organization of Reconstructionist rabbis.
 The Jewish Reconstructionist youth organization is named No'ar Hadash.
-Camp Havaya (formerly Camp JRF) in South Sterling, Pennsylvania is the Reconstructionist movement's summer sleep away camp.
+Camp Havaya (formerly Camp JRF) in South Sterling, Pennsylvania, is the Reconstructionist movement's summer sleep away camp.

+In April 2016, a new Reconstructionist rabbinical organization was formed: Beit Kaplan: The Rabbinic Partnership for Jewish Peoplehood.
+Originally, Beit Kaplan was focused upon opposing both the decision to allow Reconstructionist rabbis to have non-Jewish partners, and the Boycott, Divestment and Sanctions movement within Reconstructionist circles.
+Following the 2023 Hamas-led attack on Israel, Beit Kaplan's membership increased to 72 rabbis and rabbinical students in six countries.
+Presently, Beit Kaplan focuses on a "course correction" to reestablish the Reconstructionist movement's support for Israel and emphasis on the centrality of Jewish peoplehood.
+As of July 2025, Beit Kaplan had 92 members.

+According to the 2010 US Religion Census, there were 41,436 members of Reconstructionist Judaism within 95 synagogues.

-As of 2020, the Pew Research Center estimated that Reconstructionist Judaism, along with Humanist Judaism and other smaller denominations, constituted 4% of the United States's 7.5 million Jews.
+As of 2020, the Pew Research Center estimated that Reconstructionist Judaism, along with Humanistic Judaism and other smaller denominations, constituted 4% of the United States's 7.5 million Jews.

 Relation to other Jewish movements

 Originally an offshoot of Conservative Judaism, Reconstructionism retains warm relations with Reform Judaism; however, Orthodox Judaism considers Reconstructionism, and every other non-Orthodox denomination, to be in violation of proper observance of interpretation of Jewish law.
 The Jewish Reconstructionist Federation is a member of the World Union for Progressive Judaism, in which it gained an observer status in 1990.

-In November 2022, a small Korean Karaite community was established in Pyeongtaek, South Korea.
-The community mixes Eastern European Karaism and the naturalistic philosophy of Rabbi Mordecai Kaplan.